jonaprieto/specs/src/architecture/conceptual-context.md

     get :: ByteString -> m (Maybe ByteString)
 ```

 The rest of this specification defines the _Anoma protocol_, which is specific logic that agents run to read, create, and process messages.
-For convenicen, the Anoma protocol shall be referred to henceforth as just _the protocol_.
+For convenience, the Anoma protocol shall be referred to henceforth as just _the protocol_.

 ```
 type Protocol